tomelam/learn-dojo-building/README.md

 ```

 Each of the five scripts in the current difrectory checks its prerequisite
-setup and, the setup has been done, executes a command from the
+setup and, if the setup has been done, executes a command from the
 "Dojo Building Guide" or notifies the user about the setup:

 1. `check-tools.sh` in the current project checks whether Node,
-`@dojo/cli-create-app`, and typescript have been installed so that they can be
+`@dojo/cli-create-app`, and `typescript` have been installed so that they can be
 used in the project.

 2. `build.sh` initializes the current project using the command